-Brainstorm as many different variations of your title as you can, then run them through the Emotional Marketing Value (EMV) Analyzer to see how you did.
-Keep tweaking until you get at least a 20% rating – and as much as higher as you can without spending a week on it..
+Brainstorm as many variations of your title as possible, then run them through the Emotional Marketing Value (EMV) Analyzer to see how you did.
+Keep tweaking until you get at least a 20% rating - and as much higher as you can without spending a week on it.

 For example, instead of “Best Practices for SEO Titles”